Auctions

 Trainer Ian Wilkes insists that blinkers are the reason Whitham Thoroughbreds' Burnham Square will be seeing the starting gate for the $415,000 Fountain of Youth Stakes (G2) at Gulfstream Park March 1.

 The son of Liam's Map wore blinkers for two dominant victories at Gulfstream after finishing second in his debut at Keeneland Oct.
 26 and third at Churchill Downs Nov.
 30. The bay gelding won by nine lengths at 1 1/16 miles Dec.
-28 before capturing the Holy Bull Stakes (G3) by 1 3/4 lengths going away on Feb 1.
+28 before capturing the Holy Bull Stakes (G3) by 1 3/4 lengths going away Feb 1.

 "It's day and night," Wilkes said.
 "Without the blinkers, he wouldn't be where he is now.
 With the blinkers, he's a different horse.